 2. I will remember that there is a science to poetry as well as an art, and that spirituality, peace, and love always eclipse metaphors and similes.
 I will not bring shame to my art by pretending to knowledge I do not have, and I will not cut off the legs of colleagues that I may appear taller.

 3. I will respect readers and ever be aware that not all readers are as well-versed in literary matters as I am.
 I will not take advantage of their ignorance by writing nonsense and then pretending it is the reader’s fault for not understanding my disingenuousness.
 Regardless of the level of fame and fortune I reach, I will remain humble and grateful, not arrogant nor condescending.

 4. I will remember that poetry requires revision and close attention; it does not just pour out of me onto the page, as if opening a vein and letting it drip.
 Writing poetry requires thinking as well as feeling.

 5. I will continue to educate myself in areas other than poetry so that I may know a fair amount about history, geography, science, math, philosophy, foreign language, religion, and other fields of endeavor that result in bodies of knowledge.

 6. I will remember that I am no better than prose writers, songwriters, musicians, or politicians; all human beings deserve respect as well as scrutiny as they perform their unique duties, whether artist or artisan.

-7. I will not rewrite English translations of those who have actually translated and pretend that I too am a translator.
+7. I will not rewrite English translations of those who have already successfully translated and pretend that I too am a translator.
 I will not translate any poem that I cannot read and comprehend in the original.

-If young poets treat their art as a trust between themselves and all they hold sacred, they will gladly follow this covenant and represent their chosen art successfully.
+If young poets treat their art as a trust between themselves and all they hold sacred, they will gladly follow this covenant and represent their chosen art gracefully and successfully.

 © 2016 Linda Sue Grimes